CloudM-Migrate/documentation/index.md

 ---

 ## CloudM Migrate
-### Data Migration for Microsoft Office 365 and Google Workspace
+### Data Migration for Microsoft 365 and Google Workspace

 Scale your business, avoid vendor lock-in and experience true cloud freedom